Peter Sagan: 2014

 Sagan started the 2014 season at the Tour de San Luis, where he finished second on the final stage.
-Then he competed at Dubai Tour, where he took second and third place stage finishes; he lost out to Marcel Kittel on both occasions.
-He finished second at Strade Bianche again, this time he was defeated by Michał Kwiatkowski.
+He took second and third place stage finishes at the Dubai Tour, only to lose to Marcel Kittel on both occasions.
+Sagan finished second at Strade Bianche again, this time he was defeated by Michał Kwiatkowski.
 The two riders attacked with 21 km to go, but Kwiatkowski was stronger on the final climb towards the Piazza del Campo.
 At Tirreno–Adriatico Sagan won a stage and the points classification, before he finished tenth in Milan–San Remo, despite being considered one of pre-race favourites.
 He then went on to win E3 Harelbeke and finished third in Gent–Wevelgem.
 Sagan's next attempt to win his first monument was at the Tour of Flanders, but he finished 16th.
 A week later Sagan competed at Paris–Roubaix, where he finished 6th.

 Sagan won the penultimate stage of the Tour of California, and also won the sprints classification, for the fifth successive year.
-In the first week of the Tour de France, Sagan scored seven consecutive top-5 stage finishes without registering a victory, a feat that had not been recorded since Charles Pélissier had eight successive top-5 stage finishes in 1914.
+In the first week of the Tour de France, Sagan scored seven consecutive top-5 stage finishes without registering a victory, a feat that had not been recorded since Charles Pélissier had eight successive top five stage finishes in 1914.
 The seventh of those results came in a sprint with Matteo Trentin, where Sagan had to settle for second by a few millimetres in the photo finish.
 Sagan went on to compete in the Clásica de San Sebastián but withdrew.
 He then headed to the Vuelta a España and had a difficult first week, his first notable result coming with a third place on Stage 8.
 He later withdrew from the race on Stage 14.
 He made his return at the Coppa Bernocchi, where he acted as a lead-out man for teammate Elia Viviani, who won.